gyselax/gyselalibxx/docs/mathematical_and_physical_conventions.md

 ![Geometrical interpretation of the contravariant and covariant bases vectors](./curvilinear_coordinates_contravariant_covariant_bases.png)

-Note that neither contravariant nor covariant bases form orthonormal vector sets in general, but the following property holds
+Note that neither contravariant nor covariant bases form orthonormal vector sets in general.
+Additionally note that in the case of Cartesian coordinates covariant and contravariant bases are the same.
+In general, the following property holds
 ```math
 b^i \cdot b_j = \delta_{ij},
 ```